 Our oldest of two sons was born in 1980.
 Within a few weeks my friends dropped by to see our new baby.
 On one memorable visit two buddies said they were on their way to go scouting a farm in Owen County Kentucky for deer hunting.
 I was hypnotized by the idea.

-The idea of deer hunting so enamored me that at the moment I fist heard of it, I became absorbed in it, and remain so to this day.
+The idea of my friends going deer hunting so enamored me that at the moment I fist heard of it, I became absorbed in it, and remain so to this day.

 After a number of seasons hunting in Owen County, I ran across a piece of land for sale.
-I made it my goal to buy it, but I was just a one man lawyer, now retired after 42 years, a country lawyer with the same secretary the entire time, and no money.
+I made it my goal to buy it, but I was just a one man lawyer (retired now after 42 years as a "country lawyer" with the same secretary the entire time).
+I had no money.
 It was 1985 and the economy was tough, interest rates were high and land costs low.
-I found a way and bought what is now, Steepleview Farm.
+But I fell in love with this abandoned old tobacco farm and it's vacant house, and I found a way to buy it and turn it into what is now a beautiful 153 acre park like setting, Steepleview Farm.

 Our first winter in the house was quite memorable.
 We didn't have a furnace, the house had been abandoned in the middle of a plowed field.
 When it snowed outside, it snowed inside, the windows rattled in the frames.

 We had to tear out the galvanized plumbing, replace the knob and tube electric, remove all the overhead extension cords that fed the out buildings, start rebuilding fences and clearing land.
 And here's where it gets really fun.
 We did it all with hand tools.